secure-foundations/mariposa/doc/meetings.md

 * cvc nl arith option
 * unsolvable correlation
 * time varaince on stable queries
+* average time on unstable queries
 * what should be considered unsolvable?
+  * current: the intersection of everything (the original and the mutant all failed).
+  * alterative: just the plain result as predictor of solvability (?) the overall picture can inlcude the plain performance as well.
+* use 40 seconds timeouts, cut off (say 30s) post experiment is adjustable

 ## Feb 14th: